markec12345678/castlekingdoms2027/STYLEGUIDE.md

 ## <a name='naming-conventions'>Naming Conventions</a>

-  - Avoid single letter names.
-Be descriptive with your naming.
+  - Avoid single letter names; Be descriptive with your naming.
 You can get away with single-letter names when they are variables in loops.

     ```lua
     -- bad